 The easiest option for most individuals will be to simply use the search bar at the top of this page to perform public records search on the name entered.
 This will act as a highly effective criminal background check that individuals can use to perform a check on themselves or someone they know.

-Other options include using a private background check that offers a 7-day free trial background check.
+Other options include using a private background check that offers a 7-day free trial background screening.

 The Georgia crime information center background check is the official state-level background check offered in the state.
 Although anyone can use this service to perform a background check on themselves, most employers will rely on a private background check service rather than a state check.